Werken met groepen

-To speed up the identification of chemicals that need regulatory action, authorities address groups of structurally related substances rather than single substances.
+To speed up the identification of chemicals that need regulatory action, authorities may decide to address groups of structurally related substances rather than single substances.
 This grouping approach:

 - Brings consistency and improves the coherence of regulatory work.